New proposals are set to be discussed by councillors in a bid to tackle road safety in Cambridgeshire.

 Following committee, work will also commence with our partners to review the safety camera equipment across Cambridgeshire and the need to upgrade existing safety cameras to digital technology, with support for the operation of the existing equipment due to be withdrawn by suppliers.

-Cambridgeshire County Council’s Chair of the Highways and Community Infrastructure Committee, Councilor Mathew Shuter said: “As a committee we’re mindful about the sensitivities around road safety and the devastating consequences collisions can have on people’s lives.
+Cambridgeshire County Council’s Chair of the Highways and Community Infrastructure Committee, Councillor Mathew Shuter said: “As a committee we’re mindful about the sensitivities around road safety and the devastating consequences collisions can have on people’s lives.

 “We take the current trends in the figures and the challenges related to reducing road casualties seriously, which is why we’re suggesting a distinct change in approach.